Yifat Shasha-Biton: Academic and political career

 Shasha-Biton became Vice President of Ohalo College, a teacher training college in Katzrin, and was also a member of the board at Tel-Hai Academic College.

 In 2008 she ran for mayor of Kiryat Shmona, and was appointed Deputy Mayor and head of the Education and Youth department at the City Council.
 In the 2013 local elections she was elected to the City Council.
 Prior to the 2015 elections she joined the new Kulanu party, and was placed seventh on its list.
 She was elected to the Knesset as the party won ten seats.

 After being elected to the 20th Knesset, Shasha-Biton became chair of the Special Committee for the Rights of the Child.
 The Special Committee for the Rights of the Child dealt with daycare and preschool supervision, summer employment of youth, adoption, violence in schools, and sexual exploitation of children.
 In early 2016 she held discussions with child advocates, including "Lo Tishtok" (Thou Shalt Not Be Silent), a group offering support to ultra-Orthodox victims of sexual abuse.
 In response to studies about child abuse, Shasha-Biton has stated: "To end the epidemic of sexual abuse of minors, we must act systemically to raise awareness among parents and children; to provide tools to educators to identify children who were harmed; and improve the care and support to the victims and their families.
 In addition, changes must be made in legislation and law enforcement to bring those who harm to justice."
 In the 20th Knesset, Shasha-Biton also chaired the Lobby for the Status of Teachers in Israel and the Lobby for Border Settlements - Confrontation Line.
 She was a member of the Science and Technology Committee, the Subcommittee on Space, and was part of the Lobby for Distributive Justice, the Lobby for Promoting a Healthy Body Image among Youth, the Lobby for Women in Business and the Lobby for Narrowing Gaps in Education.

-In January 2019 Shasha-Biton was appointed Minister of Construction and Housing after the incumbent, Kulanu colleague Yoav Galant, left the party and changed portfolios.
+In January 2019 Shasha-Biton was appointed Minister of Construction and Housing after the incumbent, Kulanu colleague Yoav Gallant, left the party and changed portfolios.
 She was placed third on the Kulanu list for the April 2019 elections, and was re-elected as the party won four seats.
 The party subsequently merged into Likud and she was re-elected on the Likud list in the September 2019 elections.
 In January 2020 she was nominated for Minister of Labor, Welfare and Social Services, but her nomination was put on hold until the Knesset could approve it.
 When a new government was formed in May 2020, she was not included in the new cabinet.
 She took a position serving as Knesset Coronavirus chairwoman.